Indian or Italian: Which is the Best Marble for Your Home?

-Indian marble: While the cost of marble varies from city to city and vendor to vendor, Indian marble starts from as low as ₹50 per sq ft for some varieties of Indian green marble.
-It goes up to ₹250 per sq ft for other varieties.
+While the cost of marble varies from city to city and vendor to vendor, Indian marble starts from as low as ₹50 per sq ft for some varieties of Indian green marble and goes up to ₹250 per sq ft for other varieties.

-Italian marble: Since this is available in a wide variety, prices could range from ₹350 to ₹5,000 per sq ft, and sometimes more.
+Italian marble is available is a huge variety, and prices start from ₹350 per sq ft and go up to ₹5000 per sq ft, and sometimes even more.

-The cost of laying both Indian and Italian marble are almost the same, which is between ₹100-300 per sq ft.
-Laying marble involves creating a base of cement and river sand before placing the marble slabs and therefore is labour-intensive.
+The cost of laying both Indian and Italian marble is almost the same, which is between ₹100-300 per sq ft.
+Laying marble involves creating a base of cement and river sand before placing the marble slabs and therefore is labour-intensive task.

 - Sweep regularly to keep away dust and grit

-- Clean surfaces and floors with a mild detergent solution or a specially formulated marble-cleaning liquid
+- Clean with a mild detergent solution or a specially formulated marble-cleaning liquid

 - Rub or mop the floors gently; never scrub